danielbodnar/awesome-stars/BY-LANG.md

 - [PiyushSuthar/Windows-11-Web](https://github.com/PiyushSuthar/Windows-11-Web) - Awe-amazing Windows 11 clone.
 Oh wait, Not for your Computer, but for the web! ⚡
 - [cloudflare/miniflare](https://github.com/cloudflare/miniflare) - 🔥 Fully-local simulator for Cloudflare Workers.
 For the latest version, see https://github.com/cloudflare/workers-sdk/tree/main/packages/miniflare.
 - [Unleash/unleash](https://github.com/Unleash/unleash) - Open-source feature management solution built for developers.
-- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can truly self-host.
+- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can "truly" self-host.
 Ideal for reproducing issues, co-browsing with users and optimizing your product.
 - [coder/code-server](https://github.com/coder/code-server) - VS Code in the browser
 - [aidenybai/million](https://github.com/aidenybai/million) - Optimize React performance and make your React 70% faster.
 No migration at all.
 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals